SegMatch: Segment based loop-closure for 3D point clouds: CONCLUSION

 \section{CONCLUSION}

-This paper presented \textit{SegMatch}, an algorithm for detecting loop-closures from 3D laser data based on the concept of segment matching.
-Compared to a keypoint approach, acting at the level of segments offers several advantages without making any assumptions about perfect segmentation or of the presence of `objects' in the environment.
+This paper presented \textit{SegMatch}, an algorithm for performing place recognition in 3D laser data based on the concept of segment matching.
+Compared to a keypoint approach, acting at the level of segments offers several advantages without making any assumptions about perfect segmentation or on the presence of `objects' in the environment.
 Our modular approach first extracts segments from a source point cloud, which are then described and matched to previously mapped target segments.
-A geometric-verification step is finally applied to turn these candidate matches into loop-closures.
+A geometric-verification step is finally applied to turn these candidate matches into place recognition candidates.

 This framework has been exhaustively evaluated on the KITTI dataset.
 We first analysed the impact of using a random forest classifier to learn an adequate feature distance metric for the purpose of matching segments.
 We have then shown that the algorithm is able to accurately localize at a frequency higher than 1Hz in the largest map of the KITTI dataset.
 We also demonstrated how it is possible to robustly detect loops in an online fashion, and how these can be fed to a pose-graph trajectory estimator.
 Thanks to the framework's modular approach, we have furthermore illustrated that it can easily be applied to different scenarios by simply changing building blocks of the algorithm.
-Code for the entire framework is available online, offering real-time segmentation and loop-closure detection for streams of 3D point clouds.
+The source code for the entire framework is available online, offering real-time segmentation and loop-closure detection for streams of 3D point clouds.

 Based on this segment matching technique, we foresee several possible advantages in systems which do more than mapping - using segments for both matching and describing the environment.
 We will pursue supervised learning techniques to interpret these \emph{segment}-based maps into structural and object semantic classes.